Welcome

 Procedure for NPD Application

 Similar to PAD, an application for NPD is made under CPR Part 23 and must be supported by evidence.
-The application notice and evidence must be served on the non-party respondent and usually on the other parties to the litigation.
-The evidence must explain:
+The application notice and evidence must be served on the non-party respondent and ordinarily on all other parties to the litigation.
+The evidence should explain:

-- How the documents are likely to support the applicant's case or adversely affect another party's case.
+• The precise documents or narrow classes sought, and why they are likely to support the applicant’s case or adversely affect another party’s case.

 Strategic Use of NPD